|Course Number||Course Title||CL||LAB||CR|

 Program emphasis is placed on the development of paramedic knowledge and theory, practical skills application and the development of professional behaviors required of the entry level paramedic.
 The development of leadership skills, individual professional growth, and academic excellence are integral parts of the program.

 The Paramedic Emergency Medicine Program is accredited by the Committee on Accreditation on Educational Programs of the Emergency Medical Services Professions (CoAEMSP) and has been accredited since 1990.
-Graduating students receive an Associate in Science with a major in Paramedic Emergency Medicine and are then eligible to sit for the National Registry Paramedic exam and for exams in other states.
-Articulation agreements with several colleges allow opportunities to pursue bachelors degrees in a variety of EMS related fields.
+Graduating students receive an Associate in Science with a major in Paramedic Emergency Medicine and are then eligible to sit for the National Registry Paramedic exam as well as for exams in other states.
+Graduates of the NHTI Paramedic Emergency Medicine program have had great success transferring to other institutions in the pursuit of degrees in nursing, respiratory therapy, physician’s assistant, and even MD.

 Specific Admission Requirements